All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS with squashed 7-spheres

 the leftover differential constraints are solved by:

 where $L$ is an integration constant.
-Observe that given the previous expressions, also the Bianchi identity $d G=0$, that boils down to $f_3'=f_2$ is satisfied.\\ ~\\ In summery we find one solution preserving $\mathfrak{f}_4$ besides AdS$_4\times$S$^7$:
+Observe that given the previous expressions, also the Bianchi identity $d G=0$, that boils down to $f_3'=f_2$ is satisfied - the flux equation of motion also holds.\\ ~\\ In summary we find one solution preserving $\mathfrak{f}_4$ besides AdS$_4\times$S$^7$:

 Although $0 <r<\pi$ the solution is non compact, however it still has an attractive physical interpretation.
 Close to $r=0$ the metric reproduces the singular behaviour of an O2 plane wrapping AdS$_3$ and the internal flux reduce to the invariant 4-form component with no $r$ dependence.
 As $r\to \pi$, the warping of S$^7$ becomes constant and the internal flux tends to zero.
-The warp factor of AdS$_3$ blows up, but this is not signally a singularity, indeed the solution is regular at this point.
-Computing the curvature tensors of the $(\text{AdS}_3,r)$ directions (weighted by $L^{-2}$) shows that they become AdS$_4$ of radius $\frac{\sqrt{2}m}{3}$.
+The warp factor of AdS$_3$ blows up, but this is not signaling a singularity, indeed the solution is regular at this point.
+Computing the curvature tensors of the $(\text{AdS}_3,r)$ directions (weighted by $L^{-2}$) shows that they become those of AdS$_4$ with radius $\frac{\sqrt{2}m}{3}$.
 So the solution interpolates between an O2 plane on AdS$_3$ and AdS$_4\times$S$^7$.
 Again we have derived a candidate holographic dual to a conformal defect in ${\cal N}=8$ Chern-Simons matter theory, this time preserving the algebra $\mathfrak{f}_4$.

-\subsection{Sp(2)$\oplus$Sp(1) preserving squashed S$^7$}
+\subsection{Sp(2)$\times$Sp(1) preserving squashed S$^7$}

-In this section we study the possibility of realising $\mathfrak{osp}(4^*|4)$ on the Sp(2)$\times$Sp(1) preserving squshed 7-sphere.
-In many ways this is the most complicated of the 3 squashings so we supplement this section with appendix \ref{Appendix C} which goes into greater detail on many of the techical points.
+In this section we study the possibility of realising $\mathfrak{osp}(4^*|4)$ on the Sp(2)$\times$Sp(1) preserving squashed 7-sphere.
+In many ways this is the most complicated of the 3 squashings so we supplement this section with appendix \ref{Appendix C} which goes into greater detail on many of the technical points.
 In this case we should refine \eqref{eq:ansatzMtheory} as